activescott/apple-notes-export/README.md

 ### Packages / Repo Layout

-For an overview of the packages see [the readme in the packages folder](/packages/readme.md).
+For an overview of the packages see [the README in the packages folder](/packages/README.md).

 ### Notes on Developing with JavaScript for Automation